google/guava/README.md

 5. Our classes are not designed to protect against a malicious caller.
 You should not use them for communication between trusted and untrusted code.

-6. For the mainline flavor, we unit-test the libraries using only OpenJDK 1.8 on Linux.
+6. For the mainline flavor, we test the libraries using only OpenJDK 8 and OpenJDK 11 on Linux.
 Some features, especially in `com.google.common.io`, may not work correctly in other environments.
-For the Android flavor, our unit tests run on API level 15 (Ice Cream Sandwich).
+For the Android flavor, our unit tests also run on API level 15 (Ice Cream Sandwich).

 [guava-snapshot-api-docs]: https://guava.dev/releases/snapshot-jre/api/docs/
 [guava-snapshot-api-diffs]: https://guava.dev/releases/snapshot-jre/api/diffs/